Non-current Portable Magnetic Media

 2023 Review

 The 2019 Jury introduced this entry to ensure that the range of media storage is properly assessed and presented.
 Portable magnetic media is ubiquitous but is fragile not just to physical wear and tear but also to magnetic interference and bit-rot.
 The substrates of the disks can prove unstable, and in some cases, proprietary reader technology means that the disk becomes obsolete before it degrades.
 Storage at scale also means the percentage likelihood of failure increases.
-The 2021 Jury agreed with the entry’s assigned risk classification with no noted changes towards increased or reduced risk.
+The 2021 Jury and 2022 Taskforce agreed with the entry’s assigned risk classification with no noted trend towards increased or reduced risk.

 Additional Comments

-There is no "active management" of data found on these media items.
+There is no ‘active management’ of data found on these media items.
 The data should be copied off of the media and into a digital preservation system that allows for active management.
 Data found on these media should be considered a backup, at best.

 We know what to do with this type of material, it is the scale that makes it a problem.